ArtInLines/VectorFields/README.md

 To exit the application, press `F4` or `Escape` when the input box is not selected.
 After waiting 5 seconds, the input box will hide automatically and be deselected.
 You can also press `Escape` or click somewhere else to deselect it.

-When the input box is not selected, you can also press `F` to toggle fullscreen.
+When the input box is not selected, you can press `F` to toggle fullscreen.

+When the input box is not selected, you can press `P` to make a screenshot.
+The screenshot will be stored in your current working directory (which usually should be the same folder that the executable is in).

 By scrolling or by pinching in/out on your touchpad, you can zoom in/out of the Vector Field.